As humans, we have multiple identities that can sometimes lead to privilege and sometimes to discrimination.

 We must continually question where the power lies in different societies, organisations and groups to understand why some individuals are treated better than others, find it easier to be successful, and/or are more readily included.
 Only by doing this can we begin to understand how to support both our own mental wellbeing and the wellbeing of our colleagues.

 We offer a range of diversity and inclusion training sessions looking at how individual identities in the workplace are seen and the affect this has on people’s mental health and wellbeing.
 In these sessions, we look at a number of identities using an intersectional approach and through the lens of mental health of:

 - Different Race, Ethnicity and Religion

 - Special Abilities (Physical and Neurological)

 - Generational inclusion/Ageism

-Each session is 90 minutes including a 30 minute reflection space at the end.
+Each session is an hour long.
 We explore the following themes in relation to mental health:

 - Hidden realities

 - Stigma & discrimination

 - Exploring the benefits of having a diverse, inclusive and resilient workforce